asg017/UCSD-Professional-Website-Maker/README.md

 (thanks to [u/crancherryy](https://www.reddit.com/r/UCSD/comments/8pyinp/regarding_the_cse_professor_who_disclosed_a/e0f718d/) for pointing this out)

-So if you wanna cat-up your acsweb servers, here ya go
+So if you wanna cat-up your acsweb site and annoy Prof. Marx, here ya go

 ## Create The Site